stringSanika/AccessibilityProject/README.md

 # Accessibility-Project — Real-Time Lecture to ISL Translator

-> Converts live lecture audio into **Indian Sign Language (ISL)** using a modular pipeline of speech recognition, linguistic transformation, and avatar-based sign rendering — making academic lectures accessible to Deaf and hard-of-hearing students.
+> Converts live lecture audio into **Indian Sign Language (ISL)** using a modular pipeline of speech recognition, linguistic transformation, and avatar-based sign rendering,  making academic lectures accessible to Deaf and hard-of-hearing students.

 ---